uic-evl/DOE_DigitalTwin/README.md

     * Unity: Open Question
     * Unreal: Open Question
 * Troubleshoot Create3 ROS2 networking issue
     * At present, we can't get the ROS2 running on Discovery's WSL to see the Create3's ROS2 topics.
+       * This is important, as we will need to establish a connection across Linux and Windows.
     * We have a GL.inet mini router that we are using to place Discovery and the Create3 on their own wifi network.
         * You will need the admin password and wifi access key to use the mini-router.